DevExpress/dotnet-eud/interface-elements-for-web/articles/spreadsheet/data-presentation/filtering.md

 > A name and content of the **Text Filter** menu depends on the type of data in the filtered column (text, numeric values or dates).

 ## Clear Filter
-To clear filter for a particular column, click an arrow in the column's header and select **Clear Filter From "ColumnName"**.
+To clear a particular column's filter, click an arrow in the column's header and select **Clear Filter From "ColumnName"**.

 ![EUD_ASPxSpreadsheet_ClearFilter](../../../images/spreadsheet-data-presentation-clear-filter.png)